-Bulldog Palace, technically The Bulldog Havri, which is the name for the coffeeshop below the Palace, is located in the Leidseplein (Leiden Square), at the southern edge of the canal ring.
-This busy section of the city is packed with restaurants, nightclubs, and various facets of shopping.
-The Bulldog is not a minor business here.
-In fact, it seems to be a very cornerstone of the square.
-With its large neon signs, three separate businesses (coffeeshop, nightclub, souvenir shop) on premises, and an ample area of outdoor and indoor/outdoor seating, one simply cannot miss this place when visiting the Leidseplein.
+Bulldog Palace is located at the Leidseplein (Leiden Square).
+This is one of the busiest sections of the city, packed with restaurants, nightclubs, and various facets of shopping.
+The Bulldog is far from a business with a minor presence here.
+In fact, it seems to be a cornerstone of the square.
+With its large neon signs, three separate businesses (coffeeshop, nightclub, and souvenir shop) on premises, and ample out-front seating, one simply cannot miss it when visiting the area.

-The vibe changes considerably upstairs.
-Here, you will find the largest bar/restaurant associated with a coffeeshop in the city.
-The decor is modern, perhaps barring the giant classic Wurlitzer jukebox that is actually a DJ booth.
+Upstairs is the large Palace bar/restaurant.
+The décor is modern, perhaps barring the giant classic Wurlitzer jukebox that is actually a DJ booth.
 It is positioned over the entrance, so you walk below it as you enter.
 The atmosphere in here is “Grand Cafe”.
 Think of it as part high-end nightclub, part restaurant.
-They keep the place clean, the furniture well maintained, and the atmosphere lively.
-Clearly, The Bulldog Palace is not one of the most traditional Dutch coffeeshops.
-It is, however, certainly one of the most popular.
-Expect to find a crowd.
+The place is clean, the furniture well maintained, and the atmosphere is lively.
+While The Bulldog Palace is not the most traditional Dutch coffeeshop, it is one of the most iconic, and its popularity is a clear reflection of that.

 - Hot Food